Valley Community Development Strategic Plan Executive Summary – 2016-2020

 - Unrestricted operating income will have increased by at least 10% each year for five years.

-The Valley CDC board will:
+The Valley Community Development board will:

 - Be an inclusive board that discusses issues of diversity, cultural competency and power issues and is reflective of its program and resident diversity.

 - Have increased its engagement in individual donor fundraising.

 - Be actively engaged in advocacy and community engagement strategy and implementation.